JasonJWilliamsNY/profile/index.md

 reason.

-I've worked at [Cold Spring Harbor Laboratory](http://www.cshl.edu) since 2004, first at the bench in the Plant Science group and currently as Assistant Director, External Collaborations of the lab's [DNA Learning Center](http://www.dnalc.org).
+I've worked at [Cold Spring Harbor Laboratory](http://www.cshl.edu) since 2004, first at the bench in the Plant Science group and currently as an Assistant Director at the lab's [DNA Learning Center](http://www.dnalc.org).
 I also get to teach my own science course a few hours a week at [Yeshiva University High School for Girls](http://www.yushg.org).
 I think helping scientists keep up with changing technology is one of the most